-In the event of an emergency situation that threatens the safety of our students and staff, Arclabs Welding School will make a timely announcement via loudspeaker system.
+In the event of an emergency situation that threatens the safety of our students and staff, Arclabs Welding School will make a timely announcement via siren, loudspeaker, text, and/or email.
 However, if it is determined by the campus administrator that a timely warning may compromise efforts to assist a victim or contain or respond to the situation, the notification may be delayed.